 If you are a proud owner of a Golden Retriever, you will already know that their coat needs regular attention.
 What’s more, it’s safe to say that if you share your life with a Goldie, you will need to invest a fair amount of time in grooming to keep them looking and feeling their best.

-Golden Retrievers have a thick, water resistant double coat.
+Golden Retrievers have a thick, water-resistant double coat.
 The top layer is medium to long and varies in texture and appearance.
-The fur can range from silky to fluffy and can be straight or wavy.
-In contrast the undercoat is soft and dense.
+The golden’s coat can range from silky to fluffy and can be straight or wavy.
+In contrast, the undercoat is soft and dense.
 This combination presents certain challenges because, along with the fur feathers on the back of their legs, chest, and tails, it is prone to matting knots and tangles.

 Why do you need to brush your dog?

-Brushing stimulates natural oils in your dog’s skin that helps move dirt and debris along the hair shaft and away from your dog.
-Additionally it also helps minimise the doggy odour that Goldens are prone to.
+Brushing stimulates natural oils in your dog’s skin that help move dirt and debris along the hair shaft and away from your dog.
+Additionally, it also helps minimize the doggy odor that golden retrievers are prone to.
 Also, regular brushing can remove any mats and tangles, which, if left, can develop into uncomfortable knots.

 Since Golden Retrievers are working dogs, they are not shy of water, mud, or running through dense undergrowth.
 So if you want a dog with minimal maintenance, the Golden is not for you.
 Golden retrievers shed a lot of fur.
-Not only will they lose some fur all year round but they are especially productive in spring and autumn when the soft and downy undercoat comes out.
+Not only will they lose some fur all year round, but they are especially productive in spring and autumn when the soft and downy undercoat comes out.

 How often should I brush my dog?

-To keep the long and distinctive coat of the Golden Retriever looking its best you need to groom them daily.
+To keep the long and distinctive coat of the Golden Retriever looking its best, you need to groom them daily.
 But it can be confusing as to the best brush to use.

 Since golden retrievers have two types of coat, a long and wavy topcoat, and a dense and soft undercoat, it’s perhaps not as straightforward as it is for some other breeds.
-With two distinct coat types it’s not surprising to find that the minimum amount of grooming tools you can get away with is two different kinds of dog brushes -a slicker brush and undercoat rake.
+With two distinct coat types, it’s not surprising to find that the minimum amount of grooming tools you can get away with is two different kinds of dog brushes -a slicker brush and undercoat rake.

 However, if you want to do the job properly, you may also want to consider thinning shears and a detangling comb.

-How to choose the right brush
+How to choose the best dog brush for Golden Retriever

 So what type of brushes are available?
 There are several different types of brushes on the market, and they all perform different jobs.
-To pick the right one for your Goldie, you need to understand what each type of brush does.
+To pick the right brushes for golden retrievers, you need to understand what each type of brush does.
 So here is a quick run-down of the most common brush types and what they are designed to do.

 For a golden retriever with a longer coat, look for a brush that has longer bristles more widely spaced apart.
 Whereas for wiry or more coarse coats, opt for a brush that has shorter, stiffer bristles more closely spaced.
-These brushes are for the top coat only.
-They will remove dirt and loose hair and keep the fur looking shiny by stimulating the skin and natural oils but they won’t penetrate to the dense undercoat.
+These brushes are for the topcoat only.
+They will remove dirt and loose hair and keep the fur looking shiny by stimulating the skin and natural oils, but they won’t penetrate the dense undercoat.

-Although they look a little like slicker brushes, the pins are much longer and wider spaced apart.
-The pins can either be bare or have rubber tips to make it more comfortable for your dog.
+Although they look a little like slicker brushes, the pins are much longer and wider-spaced apart.
+The pins can either be bare or have rubber tips to make them more comfortable for your dog.
 They are designed to groom your dog’s topcoat and are good at removing dirt and debris.
 Wire-pin brushes allow you to groom your golden retriever without damaging their fur.
 However, they are not the most useful brushes for removing loose hair.

 An undercoat rake is an essential piece of kit for a golden retriever’s coat.
 Designed specifically for double coats, it removes loose hair and tangles and mats from the undercoat while leaving the topcoat alone.
 They come in different lengths of wide-spaced metal teeth, so choose longer teeth for a longer coat.

 Best dog brush for Golden Retriever? – Choices

 As a minimum, you will need two different types of brush.
-Firstly, an undercoat rake to take care of the dense and soft undercoat and secondly, a slicker brush to look after the long and sometimes wavy top coat.
+Firstly, an undercoat rake to take care of the dense and soft undercoat and secondly, a slicker brush to look after the long and sometimes wavy topcoat.

 We’ve focused our reviews on these two types of brush, but if your Goldie has particularly curly fur, you may also like to invest in a pin brush as well to help with detangling.

 There are a couple of things to consider when buying a slicker brush, but the most important one is the size.
-Even though it may seem logical to get a large brush for a large dog, as your Golden Retriever has fur feathers on their legs, chest and tail, they can be difficult to treat with a big brush.
+Even though it may seem logical to get a large brush for a large dog, as your Golden Retriever has fur feathers on their legs, chest, and tail, they can be difficult to treat with a big brush.

 The other thing you may want to consider is how thick is your dog’s coat.
-Because slicker brushes come in both soft and firm options choosing the best one to get through your dog’s coat is another consideration.
+Because slicker brushes come in both soft and firm options choosing the best to get through your dog’s coat is another consideration.

 So let’s take a quick look at our favourite choices,

 - ★ 【STAINLESS STEEL TEETH & ERGONOMIC HANDLE】: The stainless steel teeth are designed to penetrate the fur and comb/smooth the fur.
-The ergonomic handle makes everyday use comfortable by ensuring a...
+The ergonomic handle makes everyday use comfortable by ensuring...

 - Soft pad and angled flexible pins allows for effective grooming without irritating pet's skin